chrishhx/MachineLearningNotes/README.md

 > By the way , Ensemble Method is my major research area.

 Neural Networks
 > just configurate develop environment.
-Cuda / cudnn / tensorflow-gpu
+Cuda / cudnn / pytorch / tensorflow
 > may not update recently.

 ### In Plan